How Much Does It Cost to Live in Japan?

 The medical system in Japan is widely regarded as one of the best in world.
 Not only are expats concerned about the language barrier between patient and doctor, but medical staff are too.
 To combat this, there are medical services in Tokyo and other cities that will direct foreigners to the nearest English speaking medical facility.
 As an expat without access to one of these centres, take a Japanese friend or colleague along to act as an interpreter to liaise with medical staff.

-Whether you are visiting or planning on living in Japan for the foreseeable future, it is generally advised to find comprehensive international health insurance to ensure you are covered for any medical aid you may require.
+Whether you are visiting or planning on living in Japan for the foreseeable future, it is generally advised to find expat insurance to ensure you are covered for any medical aid, including outpatient care for expats that you may require.

 Expat Education in Japan